-Introducing Pogradec Albania.
+Introducing Pogradec on Lake Ohrid Albania.

 As a child, did you ever take one of those summer holidays in a small sea or lakeside town?
-The kind where faded plastic paddle boats with umbrellas dotted the horizon.
+The kind where faded plastic paddle boats with umbrellas dotted the horizon?

 Well gather your childhood summer holiday memories and prepare to transport yourself back to the 70’s and 80’s beach holiday of your past.
 Pogradec Albania is straight from a retro postcard and best of all, it’s still at 1970’s prices!

-Travellers in the know are starting to sing the praises of the Albanian Riviera, the virtually undiscovered pristine strip of coast along the Adriatic between Vlora and the more popular Saranda.
+Travellers in the know are starting to sing the praises of the Albanian Riviera.
+The virtually undiscovered pristine strip of coast along the Adriatic between Vlora and the more popular Saranda.